chennanni/note-tech/ci-cd/basic/ci-cd.md

 ---
 layout: default
-title: CI
+title: CI/CD
-folder: ci
+folder: basic
-permalink: /archive/ci/
+permalink: /archive/ci-cd/basic
 ---

+# CI/CD
-# Continous Intergration
+## Continous Intergration
 Continuous Integration (CI) is a development practice that requires developers to **integrate code into a shared repository several times a day**.

 Each check-in is then verified by an automated build, allowing teams to detect problems early.

+## Continous Deployment
+Continous Deployment (CD) is to accomodate with CI, when new packages are ready, automatically deploy them to servers.

 ## Motivation
 When many people are working on a project in parallel, there's an "intergration problem"
 - Merge conflicts
 - Compile conflicts
 - Test confilicts